FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 they will probably make the process more confusing (even for me having more than 2-3 choices is a lot).

 This translates into building a "search engine for papers" (the nth one) and the components required to maintain a search engine.
-At a high-level, there are four parts to making a search tool:
+At a high-level, there are three parts to making a search tool:
 1. Corpus ingestion & curation
-3. Indexing
+2. Indexing
-4. User experience
+3. User experience

 ### Corpus Ingestion & Curation